CiscoTestAutomation/xpresso/README.md

 **2. a) Initializations (Quick start script)**

-Run the ./setup.sh script to get a quick start on installing XPRESSO.
+Run the setup script to get a quick start on installing XPRESSO.

 `sudo bash setup.sh <ADVERTISED_URL>`